(defn starts-with-descending-triplet? [[a b c]]

 consisting of the banker’s name and bonus.

-Hint: Use a fallback value of 0.01
+Hint: Use a fallback value of 0.01 for the rate when destructuring

 the map.

-shall return the following sequence of maps:
+Test: (map bonus bankers) shall return the following sequence of maps: